Windare/aspergillus-aflatoxin-environment-analysis-python/README.md

 - How does temperature relate to the same measurements?
 - Which variables appear more strongly associated in the combined dataset?

+## Data preparation

+The CSV files in `data/raw/` are the cleaned working files exported after the initial Excel preparation.
+In Excel, the data was arranged into analysis-ready tables so that the Python notebook could focus on comparison, visualization, and summary statistics.

+The Excel preparation included:

+- arranging the measurements into separate tables for moisture and temperature analysis;
+- checking that the variables were consistently named across files;
+- preparing summary tables for Aspergillus count and aflatoxin measurements;
+- exporting the cleaned tables as CSV files for Python analysis.

 ## Methods used

 - Data cleaning and organization with Pandas